zafarrafii/CQHC-Python/README.md

 - [`cqtdeconv`](#cqtdeconv) - Deconvolve the CQT spectrogram into a pitch-independent spectral envelope and an energy-normalized pitch component.
 - [`cqtsec`](#cqtsec) - Compute the CQT-SEC.

-See also:
-- [Zaf-Python](https://github.com/zafarrafii/Zaf-Python): Zafar's Audio Functions in Python for audio signal analysis.

 ### mfcc

 Compute the mel-frequency cepstral coefficients (MFCCs) (using librosa).